We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-At first glance, the PartyBox 1000 cuts an imposing figure at 41.3-inches tall, 15.6-inches wide, and 15.3-inches deep, with connectivity that towers above the average party speaker.
+At first glance, the JBL PartyBox 1000 cuts an imposing figure measuring 41.3 inches tall, 15.6 inches wide, and 15.3 inches deep, with connectivity that towers above the average party speaker.
 Weighing in at 76.5 pounds, it has two rugged wheels at the bottom and a handle at the top for tilting it back and rolling it into the ideal party position.
 Fortunately, all that mass is not just for show.
-The JBL PartyBox 1000 is truly a powerful PA on wheels—you push it, it pushes air.
-Its loudspeaker configuration includes a rear-ported 12-inch subwoofer, two 7-inch mid-frequency drivers, and a high-frequency tweeter; together, they deliver a combined 1,100W of power.
+The JBL PartyBox 1000 is truly a powerful PA on wheels—you push it, and it pushes air.
+Its loudspeaker configuration includes a rear-ported 12-inch subwoofer, two 7-inch mid-frequency drivers, and a high-frequency tweeter; together, they deliver a combined 1,100W power.
 (What to know more about each component?
 Check out our primer on what makes up a speaker.)

-Some of its features are just for show, but in a good way.
+Some of its features are just for show but in a good way.
 A full-color, dynamic light show spans the front panel of the PartyBox, behind the grated metal enclosure.
 Otherwise, a large rectangular cuboid with rounded corners, the PartyBox 1000’s light show gives it an immediately distinctive look.
 If you like electric, vivid colors writhing along to music, it will appeal to you.
 The light show also includes six mini strobe lights along the side of the enclosure.
-If you’re photosensitive—or you just don’t like the lights—you can turn them completely off.
+If you’re photosensitive or don’t like the lights, you can turn them completely off.

-The JBL PartyBox 1000’s extended legs with rubber feet at the bottom keep it very stable on flat surfaces.
-It also has four rubber feet on each of its sides, either for setting the speaker on its side (likely during transportation) or to protect against whatever objects you wedge it between.
+The PartyBox 1000’s extended legs with rubber feet at the bottom keep it very stable on flat surfaces.
+It also has four rubber feet on each side, either for setting the speaker on its side (likely during transportation) or to protect against whatever objects you wedge it between.